SadBoxMan/SBM-ROR2-Shenanigans/Monstar Mod/readme.md

 <br>

 ## Known Bugs
+- Skill Variants won't even show up if you don't have at least 1 variant unlocked already for the base survivors
 - Many Skills aren't animated properly and may look a bit goofy
 - Imp's "Providence's Rapture" skill is technically a glitch all on its own